kimbente/super-resolution/README.md

 - role of geophysical data e.g. altitude
 - Use surface elevation to improve resolution of ice flow: measured in 2 directions
   - Physics informed kernel?

+High-res data sets can be considered auxiliary datasets: Use multiple aux. data streams (potentially on different resolutions) to refine the low-res. channel:
+- spatially varying "weightings" for refining.

 # References